Abstract background

 Can I connect AI analytics tools to SAP or Shopware?

 Direct SAP and Shopware connectors are offered by oneAgent (part of its 550+ connectors).
 With ThoughtSpot, Databricks, and Snowflake, you need to load the data into the respective DWH via ETL pipeline first — possible but complex.
 Power BI has an SAP connector, but Copilot needs Fabric for that.
-Julius AI and askdata have no native SAP/Shopware integrations.
+Julius AI connects to general SQL databases from the Pro plan onward, but has no pre-built SAP or Shopware connectors. askdata also has no native SAP/Shopware integrations.

 Is it worth switching from traditional BI to AI analytics?